 At times, it’s not possible to treat neither as a singular.
 For example: “Neither Jane nor David remembered their lunchboxes.”
 In this case, you can’t use the singular his or her because neither pronoun applies to both Jane and David.
 Some writers will use the plural pronoun they in sentences like this, but many readers still consider it an error.
 It’s often better to rewrite the sentence to avoid the awkward wording: “Jane and David both forgot their lunchboxes.”

 We were all trained not to say things like “Jill and me went to the store.”
 We know the correct usage is “Jill and I went to the store.”
 The problem here is that we tend to overuse “I” instead of “me” in places where we don’t need to.

 Have you ever heard something like, “Please save a seat for both Jack and I”?
 Does this sound correct to you?
 If so, you might be one of the frequent offenders.
 Here’s a quick and easy trick to make sure you always get this right.
-All you have to do is look at the noun (in this case, “Jack”) and the pronoun (“I” or “me”) individually by temporarily removing each from the sentence.
+All you have to do is look at the noun (in this case, “Jack”) and the pronoun (“I” or “me”) individually.
+Try temporarily removing each one from the sentence.

 “Please save a seat for Jack.”
 “Please save a seat for … ”—what sounds right here?
-Yep, that’s right, “me.”
+Yep, it’s “me.”
 So the correct usage above is “Please save a seat for both Jack and me.”

 That vs. Which

 These two words may both be used to introduce an independent clause.
 The rule comes down to whether the clause is essential to the sentence.
-If it’s essential, use “that;” if it’s non-essential, use “which.”
-You even have a trigger that should remind you because when you use “which,” it should always make sense to separate the clause with a comma.
+If it’s essential, use “that;” if it’s nonessential, use “which.”
+When you use “which,” it should always make sense to set off the clause with commas.
 When you use “that,” it should seem awkward to add a comma because the clause is essential.